liferay/liferay-docs/develop/tutorials/articles/mobile-app-development/liferay-and-custom-portlet-services-android.markdown

 Liferay Android SDK libraries were added to the project.

 Wasn't that easy?
 Your Android app now has the Liferay Android SDK libraries, enabling it to call any of Liferay's core web services!
-Let's take a look behind the scenes and discover what happened.
+Next, take a look behind the scenes and discover what happened.

 In your project's `libs` folder, the Liferay Android SDK's `.jar` file and